alexander-held/TRExFitter-config-translation/README.md

 The elements in this list, namely the individual channels, are themselves dictionaries.

 Samples and systematic uncertainties can be specified in a similar way, as lists of dictionaries.
-Here is an example specifiying two samples:
+Here is an example specifying two samples:
 ```YAML
 Samples:
   - Name: "ttH"